odowdbrendan/FootballAPI/README.md

 # FootballAPI
-This job uses the Football API and node.js to load a fixture list of the date provided by the user.
+This job uses the Football API and node.js to load a soccer fixture list of the date provided by the user.

 To run the job in the brower:
 1. npm install